4 Ways to Improve Bounce Rates

 The store's bounce rate increased the minute you left without touching, browsing, or buying something.
 The owner of the store will want to figure out what is triggering people to leave their store without so much as a nod in the direction of a product.

 Your site's bounce rate works the same way, and you're probably just as interested in why people aren't converting.
 Users leaving so suddenly can impact your SEO efforts and ruin your conversion rates.
-The journey to figuring out what is driving away potential leads can be a long one, but it's worth it.
+The journey to figuring out what is driving away potential leads can be a long one, but it's worth it to improve bounce rates.

 How do I Calculate Bounce Rates?